About the Journal

 To meet the criteria of scientific quality, the documents sent to the Editorial Committee of the Journal must meet one of the following typologies:

-• Reflection paper: a document that presents the results of completed research from an analytical, interpretative, or critical perspective of the author on a specific topic, using original sources.
+- Reflection paper: a document that presents the results of completed research from an analytical, interpretative, or critical perspective of the author on a specific topic, using sources.

-• Short paper: a short document presenting preliminary or partial original scientific or technological research results, which generally require prompt dissemination.
+- Short paper: a short document presenting preliminary or partial original scientific or technological research results generally requiring prompt dissemination.

-• Case report: a document presenting a study's results on a particular situation to publicize the technical and methodological experiences considered in a specific case.
-It includes an annotated systematic review of the literature on similar cases.
+- A case report is a document that presents a study's results on a particular situation.
+It publicizes the technical and methodological experiences considered in that case and includes an annotated systematic literature review on similar cases.

-• Reflection papers are not derived from the research; papers are not from research related to academic networks or collaborative work.
-These reflections should be carried out within committees, working groups, or communities that work on the topic.
+- Reflection papers are not derived from research related to academic networks or collaborative work.
+Instead, they should be carried out within committees, working groups, or communities that work on the topic.

 Authors must register with the journal before submitting a paper.
 Interested authors should also review the journal's policies and form requirements before submitting the paper for evaluation.